 The resident must pay for costs of opening and repairing plumbing and other repairs that arise due to clogging or stoppage by any material, substance or object placed in the plumbing.

-Rent payments are due on the 1st of each month.
+Monthly Rate payments are due on the 1st of each month.
 Payment can be made online from the WSU Student Information System Portal (my.wsu.edu), in person at the Housing & Dining Financial Services, A. E. McCartan Suite/Streit-Perham Building, or mailed to Housing and Dining Services, Washington State University, PO Box 641722, Pullman, WA.
 99164-1722.
 Indicate your student ID number.

 Delinquent accounts will be charged a late penalty of $25 for each month for which delinquency occurs, unless advance arrangements have been made with Housing and Dining Financial Services at 509-335-8625.
 Overdue accounts may prevent the release of transcripts and registration for classes.
 You will be charged an insufficient fund fee if your check is returned to Housing and Dining Financial Services because of insufficient funds.